 The Port of Hueneme has a significant role in the movement of local, regional, national, and international goods.
 While the Port is substantially smaller than the port facilities in Los Angeles and Long Beach, it serves an important role in Ventura County and the SCAG region, focusing on the movement of niche products.
-These include automobiles, agricultural goods, liquid bulk fertilizer, and diesel exhaust fluid.
+These include automobiles, agricultural goods, and liquid bulk fertilizer.
 The Port has an interest in continuing to modernize their operations and invest in zero-emissions technologies.
 Such investments present an opportunity to ensure that local and regional transportation connections to the port are robust.

-Military installations and missions as associated with Naval Base Ventura County and the Channel Islands Air National Guard Station. have needs to be addressed beyond strictly goods movement.
+Military installations and missions as associated with Naval Base Ventura County and the

+Channel Islands Air National Guard Station. have needs to be addressed beyond strictly goods movement.
 For instance, the military has highlighted the value of harmonizing military and community land uses to ensure the equitable use of land while meeting the military's needs.
 In terms of transit, NBVC is not served by transit service and is difficult to access without a car.
-The NBVC Joint Land Use Study created recommendations to address climate change, local housing availability, land use, and roadway capacity elements including gate queuing, mobilization corridors, public transit availability and access, and regional circulation through expansion.
+The NBVC Joint Land Use Study created recommendations to address climate change. local housing availability, land use, and roadway capacity elements including gate queuing, mobilization corridors, public transit availability and access, and regional circulation through expansion.
 The military installations also have specific needs related to mobilization and the transfer of military equipment, which would be transported along roadways and freeways in Ventura County.
 Continued coordination and collaboration between VCTC and the Department of Navy and the Air National Guard is essential to ensure that these military installations have adequate access and are able to fulfill their missions.

-The Ventura County Freight Corridors Study identified strategies to strengthen existing freight corridors through controlled access facility and other existing freight corridor improvements, strengthen the port intermodal corridor, and improve truck supportive infrastructure, while reducing the negative impacts of the freight transportation network.
+The Ventura County Freight Corridors Study identified strategies to strengthen existing freight corridors through controlled access facilities and other existing freight corridor improvements, strengthen the port intermodal corridor, and improve truck supportive infrastructure, while reducing the negative impacts of the freight transportation network.
 The study aimed to promote a safer, more efficient, and sustainable network.

-Improvements to the goods movement network in Ventura County should consider the harmonization of port, military, and general freight operations to improve local and countywide land use and transportation decisions.
-As noted above, the RAC expressed interest in further building out rail infrastructure to remove freight trips from the local roadway network, along with encouraging fewer cars on the road with bus, walking and bike infrastructure may all contribute to mitigating negative health and environmental impacts.
+Improvements to the goods movement network in Ventura County should consider the harmonization of port, military, and general freight operations to improve local and county-wide land use and transportation decisions.
+As noted above, the RAC expressed interest in further building out rail infrastructure to remove freight trips from the local roadway network, illustrated by the widening of Hueneme Road, for example, which is a vital east-west corridor for regional goods movement.
+Additionally, encouraging fewer trips by car, more trips by bus, walking and bike infrastructure may all contribute to mitigating negative health and environmental impacts.